 It doesn't matter.

-That it doesn't matter who they are, they're usual suspects.
+It doesn't matter who they are.

 Usual suspects.

-Well, even some conservatives say that.
+Oh, even some conservatives say that.

-Well, I I don't think that that's true.
+Well, I don't think that that's true.

 I think it's totally bogus.

-Democrats' position today is that this nuke test is serious, and the president has taken his eye off the ball.
+And the president has taken his eye off the ball.

-And now the president's taken into a worthless, meaningless, never-ending excursion into Iraq that's killing Americans and killing Iraqis, and it has no purpose, and we're spread so thin now we can't really do anything about the real problems in the world because Bush is taking his eye off the ball.
+And we're spread so thin now we can't really do anything about the real problems in the world because Bush has taken his eye off the ball.

-I used to live in I used to live in Missouri.
+I used to live in Missouri.

-I know about whiteman.
+I know about Whiteman.

 Okay.